Longitude103/wwum2020/notes.md

 ## Pumping Outside NRDs
 The pumping amounts that are from outside SP or NP NRDs is included in ext_pumping and is recorded in ft^3 per month.
 We need to use that value in the db to create the new pumping.
+The values of the pumping are all positive.